 SI.
-No Type of loss Application Definition of entitled person Compensation policy Implementation issues Responsible agency Sites where applicable activities.
-If not possible, additional allowance based on minimum wage rate for vulnerable households for 1 month or the actual period of disruption whichever is more. construction scheduling in co- ordination with the contractors and the DSC 6 Any other loss not identified - - Any unanticipated impacts of the project will be documented and mitigated based on the spirit of the principles agreed upon in this Resettlement Framework and the RFCTLARRA Unanticipated involuntary impacts will be documented and mitigated based on the principles provided in the ADB IR Policy.
+No Type of loss Applicatio n Definition of entitled person Compensation policy Implementation issues Responsibl e agency Sites where applicable a month or more, provision of alternative sites for hawkers and vendors for continued economic activities.
+If not possible, additional allowance based on minimum wage rate for vulnerable households for 1 month or the actual period of disruption whichever is more. civil works will be phased to minimize disruption through construction scheduling in coordination with 6 Any other loss not identified - - Any unanticipated impacts of the project will be documented and mitigated based on the spirit of the principles agreed upon in this Resettlement Framework and the RFCTLARRA Unanticipated involuntary impacts will be documented and mitigated based on the principles provided in the ADB IR Policy.
 The DSC will ascertain the nature and extent of such loss.
 The PMU with PIU support, will finalize the entitlements in line with ADB IR policy.